logo

 5. Security and Compliance

 HashiCorp Vault, Akeyless, and Infisical each offer robust security and compliance features, though they cater to different needs.
-HashiCorp Vault provides a comprehensive security model, including strong encryption, fine-grained access control, and extensive audit logging; albeit missing certain modern developer-docused functionalities.
+HashiCorp Vault provides a comprehensive security model, including 256-bit AES encryption in GCM mode, fine-grained access control, and extensive audit logging; albeit missing certain modern developer-focused functionalities.
 Akeyless emphasizes a zero-trust approach with distributed security architecture on Cloud, but lacks the ability to be self-hosted on customers' own infrastructure.
 Infisical enables seamless and secure secret management with military-grade encryption, role-based access control, and detailed audit logs, ensuring top-tier security with ease of use.
 Infisical also heaviliy focuses on Security Shift Left and enables developers with various workflows to manage secrets (e.g., Approval Workflows).

 All three solutions support key compliance standards like SOC 2, making them reliable choices for secure and compliant secret management.